stevanlohja/junhobaik.github.io/_posts/2021/2021-02-03-store-crypto-like-a-pro.md

 ## Have multiple plans.

 If plan A fails, what's your plan B?
 If both plan A and B fails, then what's your plan C?
 If plan A, B, and C fail, then what's plan D?
-Having multiple secrets safely stored ensures you have more than one option to recover your secret incase any other plan fails.
+Storing your secret in multiple different ways ensures you have more than one option to recover your secret.
 Of course, the limits are up to you.

-### Do what works for you.
+## Do what works for you.

 It doesn't have to be rocket science.
 At the end of the day, store your secret safely in a method that best fits your cirumstances.

-## Examples
+# Examples

 Following the basic principles will be enough to store your wallet like a pro, but what's the fun without some examples.
 You're welcomed to use any of these examples, but remember - do what works for you.

-### Paper Wallet
+## Paper Wallet

 Write your secret on a piece of paper and store it in a safe place.
 Lockboxes, vaults, lockable file cabinets, and gun safes are traditional methods you might be familiar with and maybe that's your preference, but you might consider being more creative such as:
 - inscribing the secret on a piece of art